At first, people are excited by their “new diet”.

 - NO special types or brands of food to buy

 - NO unusual “food combinations” to remember

 - NO surgery that might risk your health (or life!)

-This 10 week programme combines hypnosis, mentoring, coaching and mindfulness to permanently change your relationship with food.
+This 8 week programme combines psychology, mentoring, brain-training, coaching, mindfulness and hypnosis to change your relationship with food.

 Week 1 – How Have You Got To Where You Are Now?

 How Did You Get To Where You Are Now?

 The first week is about examining where you are now.
 How have you come to find yourself in this situation?
 How did you get to be in this place?